Spanky’s Barbershop, Covington KY: Modern Design Rooted in Craft

 Interactions like these are what keep Barbershops of America going.
 Talking to people that give you a very definitive sense of place is gratifying, educational, and fun.
 Hearing about the shops history in such a dialect not only tells you where you are in the world, but also where you aren’t.
 I love that.

-The Granville Barbershop in Granville, North Carolina
+Exterior of Granville Barbershop in Granville, North Carolina with classic signage and storefront windows

 Photography Books - American Culture